 Enter a rep’s out of office dates so they do not get assignments while they are unavailable.
 While the rep is on leave, their spot will be kept in any round robins they are a part of.

 Priority Lead Routing

 Leads can now be flagged for priority routing to process valuable leads first during periods of high volume processing.
 When the field Lane Four Priority Routing is checked on leads, they will be processed separately from the rest of Lane Four routing.
 This is useful to ensure good lead response times when there are planned or unplanned extra-large batches of leads submitted for routing at the same time as time-sensitive leads are coming in.

-The Lane Four Pop-Up can notify your reps of new leads that they can assign to themselves.
+The Shotgun Alert can notify your reps of new leads that they can assign to themselves.
 The visible pop-up along with the rep’s active self-assignment of the lead enables a faster lead response time on valuable leads.
-You can select which type of leads should use the pop-up, and they will only be available to reps in their round robin, in addition to optional daily, weekly and monthly user limits on assignments.
+You can select which type of leads should use the Shotgun Alert, and they will only be available to reps in the selected round robin(s), in addition to optional daily, weekly and monthly user limits on assignments.